prestonharberts/bib/README.md

 ## Other features

+### User configuration

+Open bib in a text editor, and at the top are several options you can change, including the following:

+- What character to use to show a new paragraph is starting
+- Whether to show context verses by default
+  - Enabling context by default lets you type `-n` to hide context verses
+  - Disabling context by default lets you type `-c` to show context verses
+- Whether to use `less` or `cat` to print bib output

+### Printing multiple verses

 Multiple verses can be strung together in a single line, and all of it will print, one by one.
-Add the no context flag `-n` after every verse you want to remove context verses for, or use `-N` to hide all context for all verses for the current command.
+Add the context flags `-n`/`-c` after every verse you want to remove or show context verses for, or use `-N`/`-C` to hide or show all context for all verses for the current command.

 This feature works in both the interactive and non-interactive modes, and the only limitation is that all books with numbers (1 Cor.) cannot have a space between the number and the book title.